shriyanshk375-arch/pahadicore/README.md

 # pahadicore
-it is a profile for yhe content of mountains and nature
+it is a profile for the content of mountains and nature